Tlumach: History

-A post-office was opened in 1858.

-Tłumacz was the seat of a Powiat (district) in the Second Polish Republic.
-In 1921, its population was around 5,000, consisting 3319 Poles and 1395 Jews, 999 Ukrauinians.
-The Ukrainians dominated in the villages around the town.

-During World War II, the Germans, with the assistance of local Ukrainians, murdered the Jews,.
+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by the Soviet Union until 1941, then by Germany until 1944, and re-occupied by the Soviet Union, which annexed it from Poland in 1945.
+The Germans, with the assistance of local Ukrainians, murdered the Jews.
 Only about 30 Jews survived.
 Poles who survived the war were forced by the Soviets to leave Tlumacz after 1945.
 Most of them settled in Lower Silesia; they organized themselves into the Association of Inhabitants of Tlumacz, which is located in Wrocław.

 Until 18 July 2020, Tlumach was the administrative center of Tlumach Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Tlumach Raion was merged into Ivano-Frankivsk Raion.